rgerkin/mathiasverraes.github.com/_posts/2013-07-21-managed-technical-debt.markdown

 {% include tldr.html text="We should make a distinction between Managed and Unmanaged Technical Debt." %}

 [Alberto Brandolini](https://twitter.com/mathiasverraes/status/326435664319111170) said at IDDD Belgium (quoting from memory):

-"We've always explained 'technical debt' badly to the business.
-If you have debt with a bank, you can talk to someone, negotiate, and agree on a payment plan.
-But technical debt is like debt with the mob: they come at night, pointing a gun to your head, and they want their money NOW."
+<blockquote>We've always explained 'technical debt' badly to the business.
+If you have debt with a bank, you can talk to someone,
+negotiate, and agree on a payment plan.
+But technical debt is like debt with the mob: they come at night, pointing a gun to your head, and they want their money NOW.</blockquote>

 [Greg Young](http://codebetter.com/gregyoung/2013/03/06/startups-and-tdd/) on the other hand, has talked on several occasions about how technical debt is not necessarily bad.
 Businesses take loans all the time.
 They are a powerful tool to make an investment now, and pay for it later.
 It's a fundamental